-A: If your thinking about relocating to Portugal take your time, do plenty of research.
+A: If you're thinking about relocating to Portugal, take your time, do plenty of research.
 The country offers a variety of different locations from beach resorts to remote mountain regions; the weather also changes quite dramatically, the farther north you go the colder it gets.

 A good option is to rent a place for a few months before making any decisions about buying.
 That way, if you don't like the region, it's easy to move onto another until you find a location that you would like to settle in.
 If you would need to find work, think carefully about where you move to.
 Some country locations have very few employment opportunities.

 If you're the type of person that likes to have plenty to do and to keep busy, then maybe a city or tourist location would be best, as some inland regions are isolated.